SanyamAgarwalRobotics/AdvanceLaneLines/Writeup.md

 #### Problems faced during the project
 There were a lot of challenges in the project.
 I have enlisted some of them with the solutions I found for them.

 I found L color gradient (of HLS) threshold play an important role for differentiating the lanes specially on shadow region or from parallel dark crack lines.
 I tried Magnitude gradient and directional threshold but wasn't that usefull.
 I think there are still a better way than my thresholded binary image to detect the lane even more appropriately, which is required to make it work for the 3rd video harder_challenge_video.
-Also I could have better tune the Challenge_video by tuning the sobel x threshold or introduce a y threshold.
+With my previous perspective transform values(i.e when my lane length was around 10-15m) I was able to draw lane lines on challenge_video.mp4 but with new perspective transform values(i.e. able to draw lane lines til 30m) my draw_on_image is not working on challenge_video.mp4.
+Further onwards i will work on the challenge_video.mp4 and harder_Challenge_video.mp4 if time permits.

 #### PipeLine(video)